Shawn's Basement Pool Plans (2 of 2)

 They smartly chose to repurpose planks of black locust wood "left when another barn had been built.
 They’d been in storage undercover, but over the years, wind and rain had weathered these boards."
 Black locust wood is noted for its natural rot-resistance, anti-fungal properties, and most importantly, water-resistance.

 To protect the surrounding walls, many people choose ceramic tile as they would for most any wet area.
 The women instead chose galvanized steel roofing material to echo a nearby window well.
 "Then we painted the ceiling with waterproof paint."

 If They Could Change Just One Thing…

-Shawn remains "so grateful to have had the resources" for their Endless Pool.
+Shawn remains "so grateful to have had the resources" for their Endless Pools installation.
 She also appreciates the pool's low-maintenance systems.
 "It’s really quite easy to make the water clean and clear," she finds.
 "It’s not time consuming.
 A little goes a long way."